 Please do not give your password to anyone.
 You may not share your account with anyone.
 Failure to abide by this guideline is cause for deletion of your account.
 Please observe proper etiquette while using your account.
 Do not use the computing resources for activities unrelated to your Engineering course work.

 In our primary computer labs/classrooms - A205, A144, A337, B114 - food and drink is not allowed.
 We also do not generally allow food and drink in the Distance Learning Studio Classrooms, A305 and A317.
 Violations may result in your account being locked.

 At other public computers - Atrium/Connector and Library - users may have food and drink at the computer station.
 However, we ask all users to keep their surroundings clean, and be especially mindful of avoiding undue mess on keyboards/mice.

 Currently, if you wish to change your Engineering account password, you must come in person to the Response Center (A332).
 Please bring a Photo ID.

-All Engineering users have a 1GB "soft quota" for storage on our primary file server system.
-This storage -- the UNIX "home directory" or Windows "My Documents" -- is for general academic use.
+Most students will utilize OneDrive as their primary storage service.
+However, students may choose to use storage on our legacy file server platform via their Engineering account.
+On that platform, students have a 1GB "soft quota" for storage, This storage is for general academic use.
 Users may exceed the soft quota on a limited basis, but those users exceeding the quota by a large amount or for an extended period will be asked to resolve this.
 College Computing Services reserves the right to move user files, and, in extreme cases, lock accounts, as necessary to maintain sufficient and healthy storage services for all users.